vladimir-s/terms-descriptions/readme.txt

 * Select where you want to replace terms, in posts content, in posts comments or both.
 * Set several word forms for each term.
 For example, "apple|apples".
 Word forms should be separated with a "|" symbol.
 * Search for terms in posts content and convert them to appropriate links.
 This task is performed automatically when plugin is activated.
+* Disable terms to links conversion for individual posts.
 * Export and import terms and plugin options.
 * Packet terms creation.
 * Permalinks update function (use it after permalinks structure updates).